 And this is in the “land of the free” and the “home of the brave,” where our forebears (successfully, or so they thought) fought to the death for individual rights, including the right to be presumed innocent until proven guilty (not to mention the right “to be secure in their persons, houses, papers, and effects, against unreasonable searches”).

-But now we’re moving toward being fine with government agents secretly looking in “if the webcam captures illegal activity” or “if the webcam captures a student suffering physical abuse”?!
+But now we’re moving toward being fine with government agents secretly looking into homes “if the webcam captures illegal activity” or “if the webcam captures a student suffering physical abuse”?!
 Incredible!

 The Slippery Slope